 Familiarize What You Can And Cannot Eat

 As mentioned earlier, gluten is found in grains like wheat, barley, and rye.
-So, it would help if you avoided these grains.
+So, you’ll need to avoid these grains.
 On top of these, you also have to keep away from bread, pasta, spelt, cereals, beer, cookies, cakes, and pastries (7).
 In addition, some processed foods also contain wheat, which is why you have to read your nutrition labels.

 In a gluten-free diet, you must eat healthy whole foods that have zero traces of gluten.
 Most of these foods include (7):